Because I ain’t no Hallmark mother —

 And the realization — that a mother’s labor and delivery never ends and you never stop having to remember to breathe.

-and there really were days that felt pretty bad and looked pretty ugly.
+and there really were days that felt pretty bad and looked pretty ugly — and they were making us Real.
+Velveteen Real.

 To lose it and be found, to be rubbed the wrong way to be come the rightest way, to let all the hard times rub you down to real.

-That’s just the pretty ugly of us — we’re not the Hallmark mother, just the Velveteen Mothers.
+It’s okay not to be Hallmark mothers, just the Velveteen Mothers.
 The Velveteen Mothers who know when there’s a volleys of words and weary silences afterward and everything looks impossibly wrecked —

 The angular, hard edges of perfection are being sanded down by all our scrapes and falls, till we’re round and soft and can get close enough to each other to just hold each other.